ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Installing CKEditor&nbsp;5 from CDN

-CDN is an alternative method of running CKEditor 5.
+CDN is an alternative method of running CKEditor&nbsp;5.
 You can start using it in just a few steps and with a few tags.

 Start by attaching a link to style sheets.
 They contain all styles for the editor's UI and content.
 You can also include your styles if you like.
 Refer to the {@link getting-started/setup/css#styling-the-published-content content styles} guide for more information.